-Specific risk or activity Significance before mitigation Significance after mitigation Air pollution on a local level.
+Specific risk or activity Significance before mitigation Significance after mitigation

+Air pollution on a local level.
 Low Low

 Contamination of soils, surface water and Low Low

-LOW

 groundwater due to leakages from vehicles entering

 and exiting the site.

 Pollution of soil, surface water and groundwater due Medium Low

 to ineffective management of sewage and general

 waste management.

 Pollution of soil, surface water and groundwater due Medium Low

 to ineffective manure disposal.

 Pollution of soil, surface water and groundwater due Medium Low

 to ineffective disposal of mortalities.

 Soil compaction and loss of fertility.
 Low Low

 Increased fire risk Low Low

 Disturbance of fauna Medium Low

 Disturbance of flora High Medium

-Removal of indigenous vegetation High Medium

 Safety on the construction site High Low

-Impact on aesthetics High Low
+Degradation of aesthetics High Low

-The construction and operation of the poultry facility High High
+The construction and operation of the broiler facility High High

 will provide employment opportunities to the local

 communities.